base/base/docs/specs/interop/predeploys.md

 |----------|----------------------------------------------|
 | Address  | `0x4200000000000000000000000000000000000015` |

+The `setL1BlockValuesHolocene()` function MUST be called on every block after the interop upgrade block.
+The interop upgrade block itself MUST include a call to `setL1BlockValuesEcotone`.

+### Static Values

 The `L1Block` contract MUST include method `setConfig(ConfigType, bytes)` for setting static values that are used by the system.
 The `ConfigType` enum is defined as follows: